mendersoftware/mender-qa/Documentation/adding-new-repository.md

 *Important*: changes in release_tool and yaml files need to go to integration/master, even when the repository is meant to be used only in a release branch while developing it.

-1. Add repo, image, and docker container to `component-maps.yml`
+1. Add repo, image, and Docker container to `component-maps.yml`
   * ref https://github.com/mendersoftware/integration/blob/master/component-maps.yml
   * While the repository is in development, set `release_component: false`
   * For non-backend repositories, set `independent_component: true`